cmin764/healthey/README.md

 # Healthcare Worker Management System

 This repository contains a simplified project for managing healthcare worker shifts and ratings.
-For detailed information about the PR review exercise, please see [docs/challenge.md](docs/challenge.md).

 ## Local Setup